College Teaching Preparation Program

 These learning outcomes are derived from the graduate student competencies developed by Linda von Hoene, Linda B. Nilson, and Greg Siering.

-The culminating activity will be a reflection on your growth and development, especially as it relates to the learning outcomes for the program.
-In addition to completing the activity tracking form (information below), please answer the following questions in a google doc and share it with email@example.com and firstname.lastname@example.org:
+The culminating activity will be a reflection on your growth and development, especially as it relates to the learning outcomes of the program.
+In addition to completing the activity tracking form (see “How to Track Your Activities”), please answer the following questions in a Google doc and share it with email@example.com.

-- For each of the first four learning outcomes (LOs) stated above:
+- For each of the first four learning outcomes (LOs) stated earlier:

 - Identify which of the activities you completed primarily contributed to your progress on that LO.

-- In about one paragraph for each, give a specific example of how you plan to implement something related to that LO in your future teaching work and why doing so will benefit students’ learning.
+- In about one paragraph for each, give a specific example of how you plan to implement something related to that LO in your future teaching work, as well as why doing so will benefit students’ learning.